opentrials/docs/docs/extras/project-ideas/index.md

 This means that not only are there many ways to contribute to the core platform development, but also it is invited and encouraged to leverage the code and data for custom projects!

-See the [Technical Roadmap](http://docs.opentrials.net/en/latest/extras/roadmap/) for some more specific details on the platform, what has been built, and what is in our pipeline.
+See the [Technical Roadmap](http://docs.opentrials.net/en/latest/extras/roadmap/) and the [beta announcement](http://docs.opentrials.net/en/latest/extras/beta/)for some more specific details on the platform, what has been built, and what is in our pipeline.

 Here, we'll discuss some specific project ideas that could be taken up at a hack day, for a weekend project, or even for a longer period as a contribution to the OpenTrials ecosystem.